farukonder/thats-enough-cloud-for-today/_posts/2023-11-26-secure-http-prop-for-mulesoft.md

 ![splash]({{ site.github.url }}/site-content/secure-http-prop/splash.png)

 Among the various alternatives for securing your environment variables, a fundamental approach, without relying on a dedicated tool, is to store variables in property files.
-This method proves efficient and convenient during development.
+This method proves efficient and convenient during development and can be applied to production.
 However, as you transition to production, several additional considerations come into play:
  - who can set the variables
  - who can see the variables
  - how to manage different environment variables in relation and coordiantion with each other